Volkswagen Diesel Settlement

 - Environmental Mitigation Trust

 Within 90 days of Idaho being deemed a beneficiary, DEQ must submit a Beneficiary Mitigation Plan to the trustee for approval.
 The plan is intended to be a high-level, nonbinding plan that explains what eligible projects the agency hopes to fund with the mitigation money.
-The final plan will likely be submitted in late fall 2017.
+The final plan will likely be submitted in spring 2018 depending on the BMP approval date

 DEQ intends to work closely with the Governor’s Office of Energy and Mineral Resources, the Idaho Transportation Department, and the Department of Administration in developing the plan.
 In addition, DEQ seeks any and all input from interested parties on proposed projects and ideas.
 The beneficiary certification includes a commitment by the beneficiary to solicit public input and ensure the process is inclusive, transparent, and easily accessible.
 This is an exciting opportunity for DEQ to work with others to ensure that the mitigation projects the state requests funding for meet the needs of Idaho in the areas most beneficial to its citizens.

 Learn more about the settlement and program through the various links on this page.
 This website will be updated to include stakeholder meeting opportunities.
-At any time, the public is encouraged to share input with DEQ using the form above.
+At any time, the public is encouraged to share input with DEQ using information provided in the VW Mitigation Plan Project Proposal section above.

 Eligible mitigation actions are those that replace diesel emission sources with cleaner technology to reduce excess emissions of oxides of nitrogen (NOX) caused by the violating vehicles.
 Money from the settlement may be used to pay some or all of the cost to repower or replace eligible diesel-powered vehicles with new diesel or alternative fueled or all-electric engines or vehicles within the following 10 categories: